manfredimiraula/manfredimiraula.github.io/_posts/2020-03-18-tutorial-create-a-jekyll-website-v0.1.md

 ## Last thing before having our balnk canvas...

-If we now try to reload the website in our local host you may notice that nothing has changed.
+If we now try to reload the website in our local host you notice that nothing has changed.
 This is because every time we change the ```config.yml```, we need to restart the local service to see the changes rendered.

 Before doing so, we want to delete the file in the ```_posts``` folder ```today's date-welcome-to-jekyll.markdown```.
-If we don't do that and try to restart the local host, we will get an error caused by the fact that we deleted the theme and thus, we won't be able to render the page.
+If we don't do that and try to restart the local host, we will get an error caused by the fact that we deleted the theme and thus, we won't be able to render the post page generated by default.

 Let's change the ```index.md``` to ```index.html``` and add the following lines to the file: